-TradeStation now has no account minimums but they do offer account upgrades that are dependent on keeping a minimum account balance.
+Our complete TradeStation review shows how that platform has no account minimums, though they do offer account upgrades that are dependent on keeping a minimum account balance.
 For instance, those who have a $2,000 initial investment get upgraded to the TS Select plan which gives access to more specialized tools.
 TS Select members also get access to reduced costs for options and futures contracts.

 The best features of TS is its impressive online platform that gives direct-to-market access, automatic trades, and tools that help set an automated trading strategy.
 The platform also gives access to TradeStation Simulator, a simulated environment where you can practice trading strategies.
 The platform also has more than 270 technical indicators.

 Another great feature is TS’s big research library.
 TS users have access to over 90 years of daily stock market data and decades of intraday data.
 You can set your profile to push custom notifications in the event of upcoming announcements or press releases so you can stay up to date on knowledge.

 Lastly, TradeStation has a cryptocurrency platform called TradeStation Crypto that lets you trade Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Ripple.
 Even better, there are no fees on cryptocurrency trades.

 Acorns’ Grow Magazine is a valuable educational resource for young investors

 Users will have to pay high fees on small account balances

 Acorns is a relatively new and small online broker but they have one neat feature that distinguishes them.
 Acorn specializes in micro-investing and is a good choice for those who have some spare change they want to throw around in the stock market.